Background of St Augustine

 Early Beginnings 1999

 St Augustine began as a College for postgraduate studies in Johannesburg, focusing on Philosophy, Education and Theology.
 The intention of the earliest postgraduate courses was to give people who had some graduate studies the opportunity to do postgraduate studies in Education, Philosophy and Theology, even when they did not have an undergraduate degree in any of these areas of specialisation.
 These Masters degrees were all MPhil degrees in Education, Theology and Philosophy.
 In 2009, the first undergraduate degrees in Theology and Commerce were launched.
+In 2010 a Bachelor of Arts was added to the degrees offered.
 The aim of these courses and the postgraduate studies was to offer excellence in education in South Africa, by giving students the individual academic support they needed in order to realise their full potential.

 Part of an international body